 - Fourth Degree: Amount between $200 and $500; punishable by up to 18 months in state prison.

 - Disorderly Persons Offense: Amount less than $200; punishable by up to six (6) months in the county jail.

-Contact a Mount Olive NJ Theft by Deception Lawyer for Immediate Assistance
+Contact a Mount Olive Theft by Deception Lawyer for Immediate Assistance

-Due to the fact that this crime carries with it serious consequences, it is imperative that you contact an experienced criminal defense attorney to combat your theft charges.
-The skilled theft defense lawyers at the Tormey Law Firm have helped countless clients beat their theft charges in NJ courtrooms.
+Due to the fact that theft by deception carries with it serious consequences, it is imperative that you contact an experienced criminal defense attorney to combat the charges and defend your innocence.
+The skilled Morris County theft defense lawyers at the Tormey Law Firm have helped countless clients beat their theft charges in NJ courtrooms.
 Additionally, since our criminal defense team includes an active municipal prosecutor, we know how the other side thinks in these cases.